 Other Links Of Interest

 Welcome to the Joseph Kershaw webpage!
-Our chapter was organized on May 18, 1997, in Lugoff, South Carolina.
+Our chapter was organized on May 18, 1997.
 We are a varied group of career women, full-time mothers, and retirees who have Revolutionary War patriot ancestors.
 Scheduled meetings are every other month on Saturday.
 We welcome membership inquiries from any woman eighteen years of age and older who believes she may be a descendant of an American Patriot.
 For more information about becoming a member, visit the National Society membership site.

 Who was Joseph Kershaw?